jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 ## Recommendation
 1) When defining a large number of `soap-xml-handling` plugins (let's say +100), prefer using WSDL/XSD/XSLT definition in files rather than raw definitions.
 It drastically decreases the memory size of the Kong Gateway configuration sent by the Control Plane

+2) Importing WSDL descriptions or XSD schemas:
+    - When importing WSDL descriptions, enable `wsdlApiRecursiveWsdlImport`
-2) When importing XSD definitions in WSDL/XSD (by using `<xsd:import>` tag), it is recommended to configure the plugins preferably in this order:
+    - When importing XSD schemas in WSDL/XSD (by using `<xsd:import>` tag), it is recommended to configure the plugins preferably in this order:
       1) Put the content in a file (in case of high number of `soap-xml-handling` plugins) in `config.xsdSoapSchemaInclude`, `config.xsdSoap12SchemaInclude` and `config.xsdApiSchemaInclude`
       2) Put the raw content in `config.xsdSoapSchemaInclude`, `config.xsdSoap12SchemaInclude` and `config.xsdApiSchemaInclude`
       3) Really download the content (with http(s) protocol): Synchronous or Asynchronous.
 For Asynchronous (only), there is a prefetch WSDL/XSD validation for forcing the download of ìmported XSD ahead of the 1st request
       - If the WSDL uses `<xsd:import>` tag without `schemaLocation` atrribute, enable `wsdlApiSchemaForceSchemaLocation`

 3) For simultaneous access to SOAP 1.1 and 1.2 to the same route:
     - `WSDL/XSD VALIDATION`: